oliver-jonas/unmeta/README.md

 }
 ```

-In the Gradle build log you will see one line for each class where the plugin removed the @Metadata annotation:
+In the Gradle build log you will see one line for each class where the plugin removed the metadata annotation:

 ```
-Removed @kotlin.Metadata from .../MainActivity.class
+Removed @Metadata / @DebugMetadata annotation from .../MainActivity.class
 ```